 Inceptia may be calling to help you with the next steps in your repayment journey.
 Their friendly counselors are there to help you every step of the way.
 While you are in your grace period, they might reach out to you to answer questions you may have on your repayment options.
 If you become delinquent on your loans, they may also contact you to help find a solution that works within your means.

 The Inceptia counselors help you by staying in touch via phone calls, letters, and/or e-mails.
 They will not be collecting money from you.
 Inceptia’s nonprofit purpose is to help you find answers to your questions and solutions to your issues.
 We encourage you to visit Inceptia’s Student Loan Knowledge HQ website at HeroKnowl.org.

-Each student who borrowed a Federal Direct Unsubsidized Loan or a Federal Direct Graduate Plus Loan while attending Pittsburgh Theological Seminary and either graduated or dropped below half-time enrollment status must complete an Exit Interview on the Federal Student Loan website.
-Borrowers are also strongly encouraged to visit the Financial Aid Office for an individual discussion with the financial aid director.
+Each student who borrowed a Federal Direct Unsubsidized Loan or a Federal Direct Graduate Plus Loan while attending Pittsburgh Seminary and either graduated or dropped below half-time enrollment status must complete an Exit Interview on the Federal Student Loan website.
+Borrowers are also strongly encouraged to visit the Financial Aid Office for an individual discussion with the financial aid associate director.

 Federal Student Aid provides a number of resources on their website, studentaid.gov, to assist you in understanding and managing your loans.
 You can access information regarding your loan servicer, choosing a payment plan, filling out information for Public Service Loan Forgiveness, and much more.
 Make sure to visit their website whenever you have questions regarding your loans.